refi64/nsbox/web/guide.md

 ::: tip
 If your current login shell is not found in the container, nsbox will default to using bash.
-When you install the same shell, you have to [kill the container](#killing-containers) before running so that the newly installed shell will be used.

 For example, if I'm a zsh user, any new containers will use bash because zsh isn't installed.
-Once I install zsh inside the container, I have to kill the container and run it again so zsh will be found.
+Once I install zsh inside the container, then entering the container will result in zsh being used.
 :::

 ## Managing your containers